Two Towns. One Amazing Experience.

-- Station Telluride (Oak Street) – access in Telluride
+- Station Telluride (Oak Street) – access to Telluride

 - Station St. Sophia (mid-mountain stop) – access to Allred’s Restaurant & Bar, The Ridge Club and ski resort trails and runs

-- Station Mountain Village – access in Mountain Village
+- Station Mountain Village – access to Mountain Village

 - Just across from Station Mountain Village, a shorter gondola stretch connects to Station Village Parking, where the free parking garage, Town Hall and the Mountain Market are located.